Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 EasyBuild is configured so that it searches in the user repository and two repositories on the system.
 The current directory is not part of the default search path but can be easily added with a command line option.
-By default, EasyBuild will not install dependencies of a package and fail instead if one or more of the dependencies cannot be found, but that is also easily changed on the command line.
+By default, EasyBuild will not install dependencies of a package and fail instead, if one or more of the dependencies cannot be found, but that is also easily changed on the command line.
 If all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the